UniversalDependencies/docs/_hy/feat/Voice.md

 ### <a name="Mid">`Mid`</a>: middle voice

 Between active and passive.
-Needed also for the reflexive and reciprocal verbs (traditionally called medio-passiv); in this case, the verbs are marked with passiv infix _-վ-_ (but the lemma is tagged as non-reflexive, non-reciprocal).
+Needed also for the reflexive, traditionally called medio-passiv (for reciprocal verbs see below); in this case, the verbs are marked with passiv infix _-վ-_ (but the lemma is tagged as non-reflexive).

 Note, that there is a not large set of middle voice verbs marked with passive infix _-վ-_ (so-called passivizied middle verbs).
 These forms are morphologically very close to the passive, do not have morphologically related non-marked counterparts and are tagged `Voice=Mid`.
 If there is a morphologically related non-marked counterpart, than the two verbs are represented by different lemmas (e.g. _վերաբերվել&nbsp;_.`Mid` “treat, be about”, but _վերաբերել&nbsp;_.`Act` “refer to”).